Quickstart: Compose and WordPressEstimated reading time: 3 minutes

 $ docker-compose up -d Creating network "my_wordpress_default" with the default driver Pulling db (mysql:5.7)...
 5.7: Pulling from library/mysql efd26ecc9548: Pull complete a3ed95caeb02: Pull complete ...
 Digest: sha256:34a0aca88e85f2efa5edff1cea77cf5d3147ad93545dbec99cfe705b03c520de Status: Downloaded newer image for mysql:5.7 Pulling wordpress (wordpress:latest)... latest: Pulling from library/wordpress efd26ecc9548: Already exists a3ed95caeb02: Pull complete 589a9d9a7c64: Pull complete ...
 Digest: sha256:ed28506ae44d5def89075fd5c01456610cd6c64006addfe5210b8c675881aff6 Status: Downloaded newer image for wordpress:latest Creating my_wordpress_db_1 Creating my_wordpress_wordpress_1

 443. If you get an error message about binding

 443(depending on which one you specified), it is likely that the port you configured for WordPress is already in use by another service.

 Bring up WordPress in a web browser

 At this point, WordPress should be running on port

 and you can complete the “famous five-minute installation” as a WordPress

-NOTE: The WordPress site will not be immediately available on port
+Note: The WordPress site is not immediately available on port

-docker-compose down will remove the containers and default network, but
+The command docker-compose down removes the containers and default network, but preserves your WordPress database.